 In order to maintain a high quality of chilled and frozen foods, the prevention of cold chain breaches is of great significance for each stage of the operation.
 Monitoring the cold chain includes real-time location tracking, accurate food product temperatures, and more.
 Smart Bluetooth beacons play a key role in monitoring locations and measuring temperatures.

-With the help of MokoBlue smart beacons, you are not only accessible to the real-time location of the perishable and frozen foods but also can you detect abnormal temperature fluctuations and take instant measures to prevent breaks in cold chain, thus supporting continuous delivery from the food producer to the consumer.
+With the help of MokoBlue smart beacons, you are not only accessible to the real-time location of the perishable and frozen foods but also can you detect abnormal temperature fluctuations and take instant measures to prevent breaks in the cold chain, thus supporting continuous delivery from the food producer to the consumer.

 Production and Storage: keeping ideal temperature range

 In the processing and packaging of chilled and frozen products, a certain ideal temperature range should be ensured in the packaging and storage room.
 Problems may emerge as early as the production and packaging process, as well as the condition from warehouses that have not been sufficiently pre-cooled before collection.
-If this happens, it may have an influence on the safety, quality and shelf life of the product.
+If this happens, it may have an influence on the safety, quality, and shelf life of the product.
 The MOKOBlue Temperature&Humidity sensor beacons are well-designed to measure and monitor temperature changes, and they will trigger alarms as soon as the temperature is outside the prescribed temperature range.

 Loading and unloading: locating the products as quickly as possible

 There are no special low-temperature tally rooms in some cold stores, and the products are exposed directly to the outside air when loading and unloading, which is unfavorable to ensuring the temperature of the cold chain products, especially in the hot summer.
 Therefore, carrying out loading and unloading tasks as quickly as possible can prevent long-term exposure of food and medicines to ambient temperatures.
-MOKOBlue location beacon supports real-time location tracking of the cold chain products in order that a faster loading and unloading task could be achieved within large warehouses and factories.
+MOKOBlue location beacon supports real-time location tracking of cold chain products in order that a faster loading and unloading task could be achieved within large warehouses and factories.

 Transportation: matching temperature to product

 Transportation takes an important part of the entire cold chain, so ensuring an acceptable temperature range in transportation activities assumes considerable importance.
-Pretty much refrigerating and freezing vehicles adopt positioning management systems to deal with the quality problem in the circulation of foods, and advanced technologies such as RFID, GPS, and temperature sensing technology are also integrated to the prevention.
+Pretty much refrigerating and freezing vehicles adopt positioning management systems to deal with the quality problem in the circulation of foods, and advanced technologies such as RFID, GPS, and temperature sensing technology are also integrated into the prevention.
 There is no doubt that smart Bluetooth temperature beacons are a necessary part of maintaining an ideal preservation temperature.

 Learn MOKOBlue cold chain monitoring solutions